boldbi/boldbi-docker/README.md

   ```

 > **Note:**
-> The docker volumes `boldbi_data` and `db_data` persists data of Bold BI and PostgreSQL respectively.
+> The docker volumes `boldbi_data` and `db_data` persists data of Bold BI and PostgreSQL, respectively.
 [Learn more about docker volumes](https://docs.docker.com/storage/volumes/)

 Now, run `docker-compose up -d` from your project directory.<br/>
- Please refer to [this guide](docs/single-container.md) to deploy Bold BI in an simplified docker compose environment with single image.
+ Please refer to [this guide](docs/single-container.md) to deploy Bold BI in a simplified docker-compose environment with single image.

-## Start multiple container Bold BI with `docker-compose`
+## Start multiple containers Bold BI with `docker-compose`

-Bold BI also comes with multiple images for each of the services in it to run on docker-compose which is mainly for the purpose of production environment to scale services within Bold BI.
-Please refer to [this guide](docs/multiple-container.md) to get know about the multiple images and compose details to deploy Bold BI in an advanced docker compose environment.
+Bold BI also comes with multiple images for each of the services in it to run on docker-compose, which is mainly for the production environment to scale services within Bold BI.
+Please refer to [this guide](docs/multiple-container.md) to get to know about the multiple images and compose details to deploy Bold BI in an advanced docker-compose environment.

 # License

 https://www.boldbi.com/terms-of-use/embedded<br />

-The images are provided for convenience, and contain other software which may be under other licenses (Linux system, Bash, etc. from the base distribution, along with any direct or indirect dependencies of the Bold BI platform).
+The images are provided for your convenience and may contain other software that is licensed differently (Linux system, Bash, etc. from the base distribution, along with any direct or indirect dependencies of the Bold BI platform).

-These pre-built images are provided for convenience and include all optional/additional libraries by default.
-Such libraries maybe subject to different licenses than the Bold BI product.
+These pre-built images are provided for convenience and include all optional and additional libraries by default.
+These libraries may be subject to different licenses than the Bold BI product.

-If you would like to install Bold BI from scratch and precisely control which optional libraries are installed, please download the stand-alone product from boldbi.com.
-Contact the Bold BI team if there are any questions (https://www.boldbi.com/support).
+If you want to install Bold BI from scratch and precisely control which optional libraries are installed, please download the stand-alone product from boldbi.com.
+If you have any questions, please contact the Bold BI team (https://www.boldbi.com/support).

 It is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.